ionic-team/starters/CONTRIBUTING.md

 By default, starters are deployed to the `testing` "tag" (`latest` is production).
 You can install tagged starters by specifying the `--tag=<tag>` option to `ionic start`).

+> Note you will need permissions to the S3 bucket to manually deploy